 Her window has the old curtains still hanging.
 There's a box in the corner.
 The lighting is a bit yellow.

-I spend maybe two minutes removing the obvious stuff.
+I spend maybe two minutes removing the obvious stuff — sometimes using AI tools to speed this up.

 Not making it perfect.
 Just less distracting.